 11. Create a comfortable workspace

 One of the things that can distract you the most from work, is a workplace where you don’t sit and feel comfortable, which is incredibly counterproductive.
 I often work while I’m sitting on my couch, with my laptop on my lap, and it never takes long before I start to feel it in my neck, back, and shoulders.
-Make sure you have a proper table/desk to work on, and in any case you need to invest in a good office chair that supports you well and that you can adjust to the correct height.
+Make sure you have a proper table/desk to work on, preferably a standing desk.
+And in any case you need to invest in a good office chair that supports you well and that you can adjust to the correct height.
 If you work on a laptop, with a touchpad, please connect an ergonomic mouse to your laptop, and use it at all times.

 Dear friends, this is really worth the investment.
 We’re talking about your long-term health here.
 I’ve been suffering from shoulder problems for years now because I didn’t know how to adjust my office desk the right way when I started working at my job 10 years ago.
-It’s still haunting me to do this day.
+It’s still haunting me to this day.
 You really don’t want that!
 Pain can be a huge distraction and very difficult to get rid of.
-Just make sure you create a comfy work from home space for yourself, you practically live there!
+Just make sure you create a comfy work-from-home space for yourself, you practically live there!